Stochastic first-order methods for average-reward Markov decision processes: Background and problem setting

 The rest of this paper is organized as follows.
-In Section~\ref{sec:policy_evaluation}, we propose efficient methods to solve the policy evaluation problem under both types of observation models.
-In Section~\ref{sec:policy_optimization}, we develop the stochastic policy mirror descent (SPMD) method for solving AMDPs and establish the overall sample complexity of the actor-critic framework.
+In Section~\ref{sec:policy_optimization}, we develop the stochastic policy mirror descent (SPMD) method for solving AMDPs.
+In Section~\ref{sec:policy_evaluation}, we propose efficient methods to solve the policy evaluation problem under both types of observation models and establish the overall sample complexity of the SPMD method.
 In Section~\ref{sec:numerical}, we provide numerical experiments to corroborate our theoretical guarantees.